The Centre d’action bénévole L’Actuel offers a tax return preparation service for low-income individuals.

 Address

-2. The user must come to the appointment at L’Actuel to drop off the documents, fill out the documentation form and sign the authorizations;
+2. The client must come to L’Actuel at the scheduled time to drop off their documents, complete the information form, and sign the required authorizations.

-3. A volunteer completes and transmits the tax return.;
+3. A volunteer prepares and submits the tax return.

-4. A time slot is given to the user to pick up his/her documents at L’Actuel.
+4. A time slot is provided for the client to return to L’Actuel to pick up their documents.

 Eligibility Criteria

-We complete simple returns only.
-Bankrupcies and companies are not accepted.
+We prepare simple tax returns only.
+Individuals who have declared bankruptcy and businesses are not eligible.

-Volunteers DO NOT prepare returns for individuals with complex tax situations, including:
+Volunteers DO NOT prepare tax returns for individuals with complex tax situations, including:

 Checklist of required documents